Wyn213/Interstellar-Auto-Creator/README.md

 ## get your Auth Bearar

+## prerequisites

+- jq
+- docker
+- curl (listen its sometimes not installed

 ### with inspect element/Eruda+termoxy/interstellar
 - login to docker with the account to create the repos on
 - open inspect element and go to network